Speech-Hands: A Self-Reflection Voice Agentic Approach to Speech Recognition and Audio Reasoning with Omni Perception: Methodology

 \subsection{Prompt Formatting and Training}

 Subsequently, each training instance is formatted as a single target string consisting of the decision token followed by the final target transcript or answer, e.g. \texttt{<rewrite>} + ground-truth transcription.
 This unified string allows the model to learn not only how to generate the task output but also how to decide the action before generation.
-We adopt an instruction-style prompt to guide the model to make decisions as shown in Appendix ~\ref{audioqa_prompt}.
-During training, we optimize a single cross-entropy loss over the concatenated target sequence, which jointly supervises the action token and the subsequent prediction.
-Concretely, the model first predicts the action token and then continues decoding the target transcript or answer; both parts contribute to the same loss.
-This end-to-end objective encourages the model to internalize the mapping from multimodal evidence to action choice and to generate the corresponding output under that decision.
+We adopt an instruction-style prompt to guide the model to make decisions, below is the prompt template for ASR: